prateekjoshi2013/go-tut/1-testing.md

 - Test functions don’t return anything

 - **t.Parallel()** statement is a standard prelude to tests: it tells Go to run this test concurrently with other tests, which saves time

+- We can call t.Errorf to cause the test to fail with a message, and if we don’t do that, the test will pass by default.

+- **t.Errorf** continues executing the test in case of an error

+- **t.Fatalf** throws error and exits test immediately

+- Run all tests  using **go test ./...***